 GlosO2therapy works in partnership with the Multiple Sclerosis Information & Therapy Centre to help raise funds to support the charity.

-The Multiple Sclerosis Information & Therapy Centre is a small self-funded registered charity based in Gloucester.
-It is run by part-time staff Rachael Mason (centre manager) and a team of volunteers, all promoting self help.
+The MS Information and Therapy Centre is a small self-funded registered charity based in Frampton Road Gloucester.
+It is run by 1 part-time member of staff Rachael Mason (centre manager) and a team of volunteers, all promoting self-help.
 We are financed entirely by donations and constant fund raising events.

 The treatments we offer are: